How I Clean My Home Without Harsh Chemicals

 Painted cabinets can typically be cleaned with non-toxic all-purpose cleaners, but test a small area first since all paints are different.
 For stained and clear-sealed cabinets, dilute 2 tablespoons of Branch Basics Concentrate per gallon of water or ¾ teaspoon per 2 cups.
 Lightly wipe with a damp microfiber cloth, then follow with a dry cloth.

 Dust the range hood first, then spray all-purpose cleaner liberally.
-Let it dwell for 5 minutes to break down grease and grime, then wipe clean with a microfiber cloth.
+Let it sit for 5 minutes to break down grease and grime, then wipe clean with a microfiber cloth.
 For filters, remove and wash metal ones in warm water and 1 teaspoon Concentrate (some are dishwasher safe).
 Charcoal filters can't be washed but can be dusted or vacuumed.

 For pots and pans with burnt bits, spray with Concentrate, sprinkle baking soda around the burnt areas, fill with warm water, and let soak for at least 15 minutes (or overnight).
 Scrub and rinse away!

 To clean floors, fill a spray bottle with 2 cups of water and ¾ teaspoon Concentrate.
 Spray and mop clean, or use a microfiber spray mop.
+I also like to add a bit of lemon essential oil here.

 Bathroom